refinajs/refina/docs/guide/essentials/rendering-basics.md

 Most components have content, which is usually corresponding to the content of the HTML element.

-You can not only pass a string or a number as the content but also pass a fragment.
+You can not only pass a string or a number as the content but also pass a view function.

 :::tip

-When using fragments as the content of a component, it is recommended to use the arrow function syntax.
+When using view functions as the content of a component, it is recommended to use the arrow function syntax.

 To get the best experience, you can use [Prettier](https://prettier.io/) to format your code with the `arrowParens` option set to `"avoid"`.